Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Stability and excitations of the SFLC state

-\textit{Stability and excitations of the SFLC state} --- In contrast to the usual equilibrium expansion, our background is an explicitly nonequilibrium limit cycle that breaks rotational, spatial, and continuous time-translation symmetry.
-To handle its complexity, we introduce a unwinding map that flattens the SFLC into a time-independent uniform polarized state amenable to conventional spin-wave analysis.
+In contrast to the usual equilibrium expansion, our background is an explicitly nonequilibrium limit cycle that breaks rotational, spatial, and continuous time-translation symmetry.
+To handle its complexity, we introduce a unwinding map that flattens the SFLC into a time-independent uniform polarized state amenable to conventional spin wave analysis.
 Specifically, we perform a spacetime-local SO(3) transformation $\mathbf{n}(x,t) = \mathbf{R}(x,t)\mathbf{m}(x,t)$ with

 where $\mathbf{R}_\mu(\theta)$ is the rotation matrix by an angle $\theta$ about the $\mu$'th Cartesian axis and $\cos\theta_\text{LC} = m_\text{LC}^z$.
 If $\mathbf{m}_\text{LC}(x,t)$ is the SFLC in vector form, then, by construction, $\mathbf{n}_\text{LC}(x,t)= \mathbf{R}(x,t) \mathbf{m}_\text{LC}(x,t) = \hat{\mathbf{z}}$.
 Figure \ref{fig: UnwindFig} illustrates the unwinding map defined by Eq.~\eqref{eq: unwind}.
 First, the dynamical rotation $\mathbf{R}_z(-\Omega t)$ freezes the uniform precession; next, the spatial unwinding $\mathbf{R}_z(-kx)$ unwinds the spatial helix; finally, the global tilt $\mathbf{R}_y(-\theta_{\mathrm{LC}})$ aligns the magnetization with the north pole.